sbui-dev/job-worker/DESIGN.md

 The map will be keeping track and used to look up what jobs a specific user has ran.
 This provides an added security where it prevent users from accessing other user processes.

 ```
-// processInfo represents the process
+// jobInfo represents the job
-// pid: pid assigned by the linux os
+// ctx: context to cancel the job
-// status: process is either running or stopped
+// status: job is either running or stopped
-// output: output of the process
+// output: output of the job
-type processInfo struct {
+type JobInfo struct {
-    pid string
+	JobID      string
 	status     string
+	ctx        context.Context
+	cancel     context.CancelFunc
+	outputChan chan string
+	done       chan bool
+	command    []string
   output     strings.Builder
 }

 // key: job id
 // value: pid info
-jobInfo := map[string]processInfo
+jobInfo := map[string]jobInfo
 ``````

-This jobInfo map with processInfo struct will be for looking up the process and information related to the process.
+This jobInfo map with jobInfo struct will be for looking up the process and information related to the process.

 ```
 type JobWorker struct {
     userJobs map[string][]string
-    jobInfo map[string]processInfo
+    jobInfo map[string]jobInfo
 }
 ```